What Is Lightweight Concrete?

 Economy

-Due to high strength and lightweight to mass ratio, the cellular products are quite economical.
+Due to high strength and lightweight-to-mass ratio, the cellular products are quite economical.

 Advantages of Lightweight Concrete